 Some women are interested in placing their child with couples not married who want to adopt.
-There are fewer couples looking to adopt without being married, because some professionals require the couple to have been together at least several years before adopting.
+Fewer couples are looking to adopt without being married because some professionals require the couple to have been together at least several years before adopting.
 However, they’re certainly out there!
-These couples may not be formally married, but they’re deeply committed to one another, and to their future child.
+These couples may not be formally married, but they’re deeply committed to one another, and their future child.

 A person doesn’t need a partner to be an excellent parent!
 Adoption is a common way for individuals to grow their own family, so there are always a large number of single parents looking to adopt.
-To learn more about these single hopeful parents, reach out to an adoption professional.
+To get more information about these single hopeful parents, contact an adoption professional today.